EstebenR/devcontainers/src/nevermore/NOTES.md

 ## Installation

-To get started open your project repository in vscode as a workspace.
-(Equivalent to opening the folder with vscode or Ctrl+Shift+A from Github Desktop)
+To get started open your project repository in vscode as a workspace(Equivalent to opening the folder with vscode or Ctrl+Shift+A from Github Desktop) and start the Docker client.

 With the Dev Containers extension intalled  click on the extension's button (on the bottom left) and click `Add Dev Container Configuration Files...`.